syncfusion-content/maui-docs/MAUI/ImageEditor/text.md

 ## Clear all texts

-You can remove all the texts using the [`ClearAnnotations`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_ClearAnnotations) method.
+You can remove all the text annotations using the [`ClearAnnotations`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_ClearAnnotations) method.

 N> This removes shape and pen annotations as well.